tlsnotary/docs-mdbook/src/intro.md

 ### ② Selective Disclosure

-The TLSNotary protocol allows the `Prover` to selectively prove the authenticity of arbitrary parts of the data to a `Verifier`.
+The TLSNotary protocol enables the `Prover` to selectively prove the authenticity of arbitrary parts of the data to a `Verifier`.
 In this **selective disclosure** phase, the `Prover` can **redact** sensitive information from the data prior to sharing it with the `Verifier`.

 This capability can be paired with Zero-Knowledge Proofs to prove properties of the redacted data without revealing the data itself.